Hoshiharetsu/dat_201_sp20/week03/README.md

 ## <span id="gis"> 3.
 GIS</span>

 "GIS" stands for "Geographic Information System."
 Wikipedia's definition is fine: "a system designed to capture, store, manipulate, analyze, manage, and present spatial or geographic data."
 This encompasses the hardware, software, data, and people involved in a geospatial analysis.
-But "GIS" sometimes means "Geographic Information System_s_," the field.
+But "GIS" sometimes means "Geographic Information Systems," the field.

 Concepts:
 * Geographical vs. political boundaries